Signal (software): Licensing

 The complete source code of the Signal clients for Android, iOS and desktop is available on GitHub under a free software license.
 This enables interested parties to examine the code and help the developers verify that everything is behaving as expected.
 It also allows advanced users to compile their own copies of the applications and compare them with the versions that are distributed by Signal Messenger.
 In March 2016, Moxie Marlinspike wrote that, apart from some shared libraries that are not compiled with the project build due to a lack of Gradle NDK support, Signal for Android is reproducible.
-Signal's servers are partially open source, but the server software's anti-spam component is proprietary and closed source due to security concerns.
+Instructions for creating and verifying a reproducible build of the application can be found in the GitHub repository.
+Signal's servers are mostly open source, but the server software's anti-spam component is proprietary and closed source due to abuse concerns.

 Reception

 Security

 In October 2014, the Electronic Frontier Foundation (EFF) included Signal in their updated surveillance self-defense guide.
 In November 2014, Signal received a perfect score on the EFF's secure messaging scorecard; it received points for having communications encrypted in transit, having communications encrypted with keys the provider does not have access to (end-to-end encryption), making it possible for users to independently verify their correspondents' identities, having past communications secure if the keys are stolen (forward secrecy), having the code open to independent review (open source), having the security designs well-documented, and having a recent independent security audit.
 At the time, "ChatSecure + Orbot", Pidgin (with OTR), Silent Phone, and Telegram's optional "secret chats" also received seven out of seven points on the scorecard.